felipelaptrin/felipetrindade.com/frontend/content/blog/static-website-s3-cloudfront/index.md

 As we commented before, public certificates are free. 😄

 4) CloudFront
 The CloudFront always free tier is generous so if your website does not have much access you probably won't even pay a single penny on that.
-The always free tier offers you 1TB of data transfer out and 10 million HTTP/HTTPS requests each month and this is more than enough for a personal website with low access.
+The always free tier offers you 1TB of data transfer out, 10 million HTTP/HTTPS requests each month and this is more than enough for a personal website with low access.
 But in case you are curious to know more about the [CloudFront pricing](https://aws.amazon.com/cloudfront/pricing/), here we go:

 - HTTP requests from users: from `$0.0075` to `$0.016` per 10,000 HTTP requests
 - HTTPS requests from users: from`$0.01` to `$0.022` per 10,000 HTTPS requests
 - Data Transfer from CloudFront to users: from `$0.085` to `$0.12` per GB transferred

+5) Lambda@Edge
+We are charged `$0.60` per 1 million requests and, since we are going to use a 128MB Lambda, `$0.00000625125` for every second used.
+So considering that the Lambda will run for 100ms per execution (usually it's way less), this means that 1 million executions of the Lambda will cost us `$1.23`.
+So cheap!

 #### Total Cost
-In the end, you probably going to pay only for the Route53 public hosted zone.
+In the end, for a small project, you probably going to pay only for the Route53 public hosted zone.
 So the monthly cost for your project will be only `$0.50`!

 ## Infrastructure code